google/blockly/accessible/README.md

 Angular file imported.

 When the DOMContentLoaded event fires, call ng.platform.browser.bootstrap() on the main component to be loaded.
-This will usually be blocklyApp.AppView, but if you have another component that wraps it, use that one instead.
+This will usually be blocklyApp.AppComponent, but if you have another component that wraps it, use that one instead.

 Customizing the Sidebar and Audio